Who We Are

 Lucas Szabo serves as the manager of ethanol export programs for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
 In this capacity, Szabo assists in developing and managing implementation of export strategies, market development programs, and policy engagement in the Council’s worldwide ethanol program.

-Prior to the Council, Szabo worked for Amsco Global as an export trade specialist.
-In that capacity, he traded industrial and safety materials to companies operating within the oil and gas industries of the Middle East.
-Szabo also previously served as a business management intern for CG/LA Infrastructure where he conducted market research of global infrastructure projects, promoted investment in such project, and coordinated operations between the company’s Washington, D.C., headquarters and its office in Brazil.
+Prior to the Council, Szabo worked for Amsco Global as an export specialist.
+In that capacity, he exported industrial and safety materials to companies operating within the oil and gas industries of the Middle East.
+Szabo also previously served as a business management intern for CG/LA Infrastructure where he conducted market research of global infrastructure projects and coordinated operations between the company’s Washington, D.C., headquarters and its office in Brazil.